aditya-dev29/learning-git-github/README.md

 # learning-git-github
-This repository is created to learn and practice Git and GitHub basics.
+This repository is created to learn and practice Git and GitHub basics